OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-reveal-effect/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Reveal Effect
+# 🐞 Creating a CSS-Only Expanding Card with a Reveal Effect

-This document details how to create an expanding card effect using only CSS.
-This effect reveals hidden content within a card upon hover, providing a visually engaging user experience without JavaScript.
-We'll be using CSS transitions and transforms to achieve this.
+This document details a CSS-only solution to create an expanding card effect.
+When the card is hovered over, it expands revealing additional content, all without using JavaScript.
+This utilizes CSS transitions and pseudo-elements for a smooth and visually appealing animation.

 ## Description of the Styling

-This technique uses a single `<div>` element to represent the card.
-The hidden content is initially positioned outside the visible area of the card.
-On hover, we utilize CSS transitions to smoothly animate the height and transform properties of the card, revealing the hidden content.
-The effect is clean, subtle, and adds a touch of dynamism to your web page.
+The card starts in a collapsed state.
+On hover, it expands horizontally revealing a hidden section.
+The expansion is smooth thanks to CSS transitions.
+We achieve this by manipulating the width and padding of the card along with the opacity of the hidden content.
+The visual effect mimics a reveal animation.

 ## Full Code